The best business cloud storage service make it simple and easy for you to share, backup, and store your business data online.

-Shifting to the cloud means that staff members can easily share files or collaborate online.
-Furthermore, if business data is synced to the cloud, and for example an employee loses their device, or its contents are wiped, it is dead easy to place that data on another device.
+Shifting to the cloud within an organization means that staff members can easily share files for online collaboration.
+Furthermore, if business data is synced to the cloud, and for example, an employee loses their device, or its contents are wiped, it is straightforward to place that data on another device.

 Cloud storage offers convenience, and in the case of businesses, often extra features over and above personal cloud storage options (including boons such as granular control of file sharing, and vast amounts of capacity for storage).

 In terms of price, although it might be tempting to use a personal (or even free) cloud storage locker for a business to cut costs, we’d discourage that idea, unless you are seriously strapped for cash and have no other realistic choice.

 Really, you need a full cloud service that will cover the needs of the business in terms of the aforementioned extra features: one that offers productivity benefits like online collaboration for employees, as well as security boons in terms of data or device management.

 Keeping all that in mind, which solution should you go for?
 We’ve picked out six of the best business cloud storage options – so you don’t have to.
 Whether you’re running a small company or if you’re responsible for a global organization, one of these tools will sate your need for cloud storage and collaboration.

 We've also featured the best cloud document Storage.